Howtobeahumanbeing/Howtobeahumanbeing/README.md

 - i usually avoid people who also are into enstars, but if you're cool and you really want to talk to me go for it

-- im always with my group of friends, feel free to interact, though you should avoid if ANY of us has dniuc/p/f on our names
+- on safe im always with my friendgroup (avoid int if any of us have dniuf/c/p) and usually on 18+ im with my [bsf](https://rentry.org/mybitchisbad) but sometimes i come by myself (very rare)

 - i have constant mood swings, but i do try not to show